thanos-io/thanos/docs/components/compact.md

   * 1/32 of all block's posting offsets
 * Single series with all labels and all chunks.

-You need to multiple this to X where X is `--compaction.concurrency` (by default 1).
+You need to multiply this with X where X is `--compaction.concurrency` (by default 1).

 **NOTE:** Don't check heap memory only.
-Prometheus and Thanos compaction laverages `mmap` heavily which is outside of `Go` `runtime` stats.
+Prometheus and Thanos compaction leverages `mmap` heavily which is outside of `Go` `runtime` stats.
 Refer to process / OS memory used rather.
 On Linux/MacOS Go will also use as much as available, so utilization will be always near limit.

 Generally, for medium-sized bucket limit of 10GB of memory should be enough to keep it working.

 ### Network

-Overall Compactor is the component that might have the heaviest use of network against object storage, so place is near to bucket zone.
+Overall Compactor is the component that might have the heaviest use of network against object storage, so place it near the bucket's zone/location.

 It has to download each block needed for compaction / downsampling and it does that on every compaction / downsampling.
 It then uploads computed blocks.
 It also refreshes the state of bucket often.